qti3e/wtf/content/blake3.md

 The second issue—and this is more from a tooling aspect—is that the maintenance cost of a JS library that uses WASM could be a bit harder than it should be.
 You have to consider different runtimes and how you want to get the WASM file.
 And personally as a developer, I'd rather not depend on a process that involves loading a WASM file.

 JavaScript is simple: you can ship one file and it will just work.
 You don't even have to care about much.
-And of course, these points I am making are coming from a point of preference.
+And of course, these points I'm making are coming from a point of preference.

-However, eventually in this blog we will use WebAssembly, but at no point do we intend to ship a `.wasm` file.
+However, eventually in this blog I will use WebAssembly, but at no point do I intend to ship a `.wasm` file.
 So let's go.

 ## Setting Up The Benchmark

 We can't improve what we can't measure, and yet there are different JS runtimes around.
-To keep the data simpler to understand, we primarily focus on the JS performance on V8.
-Maybe in the future we can go through the same process in some other engines and that could be an interesting article of its own.
+To keep the data simpler to understand, I primarily focus on the JS performance on V8.
+Maybe in the future I can go through the same process in some other engines and that could be an interesting article of its own.

-The benchmark is simple: we generate some 1MB random data and use `Deno.bench` to compare the performance of the different hash functions we have on some standard data sizes.
-We are going to run these on an Apple M1 Max and compare the results.
+The benchmark is simple: I generate some 1MB random data and use `Deno.bench` to compare the performance of the different hash functions on some standard data sizes.
+I'm going to run these on an Apple M1 Max and compare the results.

-To get started we can set a baseline by comparing an implementation of SHA-256 and a WASM compilation of the hash function from the official Rust implementation.
+To get started I can set a baseline by comparing an implementation of SHA-256 and a WASM compilation of the hash function from the official Rust implementation.

 ```typescript
 import { hash as rustWasmHash } from "./blake3-wasm/pkg/blake3_wasm.js";